How to Register a Limited Partnership in Ontario

 • Ability to gain respected provincial business rating

-• No minimum or maximum capital investment; contribution amounts are not outlined by the province
+• No minimum or maximum capital requirement for investing in the business; contribution amounts are not outlined by the province

 • Any fiscal gain originating outside Canada are not eligible for Canadian taxation